yezero/sandstorm/docs/developing/raw-ruby-on-rails.md

 ### Referer header

-Sandstorm does not forward the `Referer` header, so things like `redirect_to :back` will fail.
+Thurly does not forward the `Referer` header, so things like `redirect_to :back` will fail.

 ### Javascript Runtime